rbcasperson/canvas-tile-map/README.md

 ![sprite sheet example](./src/examples/static/images/tiles.png)

+with number references of `[1, 2, 3, 4, 5]` which means `grass, dirt, tree-bottom, tree-top, bush`

 ### Layers

 Layers respresent the entire layout of your map's tiles.
-Use the number references to your [sprite sheet](#sprite-sheet) to create a grid of your map.
+Use the number references to your sprite sheet to create a grid of your map.

 #### Single Layer